Topological flow data analysis for transient flow patterns: a graph-based approach: Topological flow data analysis for

-\subsubsection{Transition of streamline topology}
+\subsection{Transition of streamline topology}

-Considering the lid-driven cavity flow at $Re=14000$, we describe how the topological structures of streamline patterns change by utilising COT representations.
-While the flow pattern evolves continuously in time, their topological structures remain unchanged for a certain period since they are robust under small continuous perturbations.
+Considering the lid-driven cavity flow at $Re=14000$, we describe how the topological structures of the streamline patterns change using COT representations.
+Although the flow pattern evolves continuously over time, their topological structures remain unchanged for a certain period, since they are robust under small continuous perturbations.
 By TFDA, we show that the evolution of the flow patterns is decomposed into a discrete transition among several topological equivalence classes of flow patterns with the same COT representations.
-In this analysis, we sample the streamline data every $10$ steps after $t=T_s$, i.e., at $t=t_k \equiv T_s+ 10(k+1)\Delta t$ for $k=0,1,\cdots. $
+In this analysis, we sample the streamfunction data every $10$ step after $t=T_s$, that is, at $t=t_k \equiv T_s+ 10\times k\Delta t$ for $k=0,1,\ldots, 580$.